CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

   - The synthetic data will be tested in isolation by (on the same system that was used to generate the data):
     1. Cloning the latest version of BFD from GitHub.
     2. Launching a local PostgreSQL database via Docker.
-    3. Running the BFD build and integration tests, using the newly generated Synthea data, to verify that it loads as expected.
+    3. Downloaing the RIF files from the previous quarterly batch of Synthea data from AWS S3, and running the BFD build and integration tests, using the newly generated Synthea data and previous batch data, to verify that the data loads as expected.

-  - Additionally, the RIF files from the previous quarterly batch of Synthea data will be pulled from AWS S3, and loaded into the database with the new batch of Synthea data.

   - Once loaded, a script will run that modifies the new batch's generated manifest file, and uploads the RIF files, end-state properties, and manifest files to S3 via command line file transfer.
 This will trigger the BFD ingestion pipeline in TEST so that the data is stored in the database.